PeterM012/Horiseon/README.md

 - Compliant with Accessibilty standards

 ## Summary
 This project was to show how to properly refactor and improve the code base for sustainability and accessibility.
 Using semantic HTML I improved the quality of selectors and properties in CSS.
 I used comments between each line to provide organization and maintain a healthy form of communication between other developers.
-I also exceeded expectations with code using alt attributes to meet the client's accessibility standards.
+I also exceeded expectations with code using alt attributes and optimized the search engine parameters to meet the client's accessibility standards.

 ## Code Snippet
 Navigation Bar code